 BASEBALL CARDS.
 I recently wrote a 10-part series on Topps baseball cards for the National Pastime Museum web site.
 You can read each entry by clicking the card to the left.

 I am a freelance baseball writer living in Corvallis, Oregon.
-For the past 30 years I have been mainly a computer professional by day, but this site is devoted to the my sideline.
-I spent my childhood in Connecticut, my college years in New York and several years in Rhode Island and Massachusetts before moving to Oregon in 1993.
+For the past 34 years I have been mainly a computer professional by day, but this site is devoted to the my sideline.
+I spent my childhood in Connecticut, my college years in New York and Boston, and several years in Rhode Island and Massachusetts before moving to Oregon in 1993.
 I am now joined by Jane, Maya, and Drew in the idyllic/rainy Pacific Northwest.

 Dan and I have created a BLOG to talk about the book and topics related to the material therein.